 The Illinois Homeless Bill of Rights would protect people who experience the loss of housing from discrimination by creating a list of basic rights.
 These rights include the right to maintain gainful employment, to access emergency medical care, to access public spaces and transit systems, the right to privacy of personal property, records, and information, and the right to vote on the same basis as other people.

-Under this act, these listed rights cannot be denied solely on the basis of one’s housing status.
-If one of these rights were violated solely because someone were homeless, that individual would have the right to take legal action and seek damages.
+Under this act, these listed rights cannot be denied on the basis of one’s housing status.
+If one of these rights were violated because someone were homeless, that individual would have the right to take legal action and seek damages.

 CCH applauds the Senate’s chief sponsor, State Sen. Ira Silverstein (D-Chicago), for introducing this important legislation, as well as the chief House sponsor, State Rep. Emanuel “Chris” Welch (D-Westchester).